fortepan/fortepan.hu/src/pages/en/index-cms.md

 title: Fortepan — Home
 permalink: "/en/"
 announcement:
-  title: "<strong>FŐFOTÓ</strong>"
+  title: "<strong>OUR MOST RECENT OLD PHOTOS</strong>"
   caption: New Collection
   cover_image: "207613"
-  blurb: Have a look at the 60s and the 70s through the cameras of Budapest Municipal
+  blurb: Have a look at 2300 hitherto unknown images from 65 donors in the “Fresh”
-    Photography Company (FŐFOTÓ).
-Out of a legacy of more than 200 000 negatives, we have selected about 5000 frames.
-In this first instalment there are street photos, building- and street views, images of hotels, espresso bars, and workplace interiors.
-Also, we have included several hundred outdoor movie ads, uniquely produced to fit the sites, fences, tram stops, or notice boards.
-Also, this special collection abounds in advertising and fashion photos – often survived on color negatives.
-If you are interested in the design history of the period, you mustn’t miss all this.
+    section of Fortepan.
+If we place the images from family albums and negative rolls close to one another, we can sort of stroll along the entire 20th century.
+Here you can find our highly personal selection, the subject of which is human being and human passing.
+Holidays, relocation calamities, uniforms, public and private holidays.
+Transit employees, emigrants, pioneers.
+Our earlier selves – all this once happened to us.
   actions:
   - label: 100 favorites
     style: primary
     url: https://fortepan.hu/hu/photos/?donor=F%C5%90FOT%C3%93&tag=Best%20of
-  - label: All FŐFOTÓ Collection
+  - label: All New Collection
     style: light-transparent
     url: https://fortepan.hu/hu/photos/?donor=F%C5%90FOT%C3%93